louislam/uptime-kuma/README.md

 # Uptime Kuma

+It is a self-hosted monitoring tool like "Uptime Robot".

 # Features

 * Monitoring uptime for HTTP(s) / TCP / Ping.
 * Fancy, Reactive, Fast UI/UX.
 * Notifications via Webhook, Telegram, Discord and email (SMTP).
 * 20 seconds interval.

 # How to Use